nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 Short: client continuously sends requests to server at fixed intervals (server responds with data if available or empty response if not).
 Easy to implement but client can receives many empty responses.
 Long: client sends a request and the server holds it until data is available instead of responding immmediately, once response is received, the client instantly sends another request to keep listening for further responses.
 Fewer requests, data is sent once available (low latency), consumes more server resources as each open connection uses system memory

+SSE (Server Sent Events):
+event driven, server to client client makes initial request, and connection remains open main difference between SSE and long polling is that with SSE there is a single connection open for multiple data updates, while long polling opens a new connection for each update

+Authentication: